Manual transmissions

 TH700-R4 (1982)

 The TH700R4 was developed and introduced in the 1982 model year Corvette.
 The stricter fuel consumption and emission requirements drove the development of the TH700R4, which included an overdrive.
-Thanks to the overdrive, fuel economy were reduced, and revs at highway speed dropped significantly.
+Thanks to the overdrive, fuel economy improved, and revs at highway speed dropped significantly.

 Aftermarket transmissions for Corvette C3